Rail North Committee (RNC) Meeting:

-1. disparity between railway geography and decision-making and TfN/authority boundaries: Network Rail has itself been undergoing a ‘devolution’ agenda of creating stronger regional organisations – decentralising decision-making where possible.
+Challenge #1: disparity between railway geography and decision-making and TfN/authority boundaries: Network Rail has itself been undergoing a ‘devolution’ agenda of creating stronger regional organisations – decentralising decision-making where possible.
 It is unlikely that a further restructuring within Network Rail could occur in the next few years, even with a very strong devolution case.

 Critique of ‘disparity’ challenge:

 Railway geography has traditionally formed a symbiotic relationship with cultural perceptions and mental maps.
 In Victorian times, the route of a newly projected line inevitably produced economic winners (communities that gained a local station) and losers (those that did not).
 Naming and re-naming of stations may reflect the influence of local government or local landowners, as witness the change from ‘The Peak’ to ‘Ravenscar’ in 1897 (developer pressure), or ‘Ormesby’ to ‘Marton’ in 1982 (civic issues).
 Mass transit systems often project awareness of their network by means of an iconic diagram, such as that pioneered many years ago by London Transport.
-Such representations exert a powerful influence on our spatial perception, introducing an element of distortion if we happen to treat the diagram as a map.
-They enable transport authorities effectively to define the names of such parts of their city as are served by a local station, whilst serving to restrict public awareness of localities served only by other modalities.
+Such representations exert a powerful influence on our spatial perception, introducing an element of distortion if we begin to treat the diagram as a map.
+They also enable transport authorities to define the names of such parts of their city as are served by a local station, whilst serving to restrict public awareness of localities served only by other modalities.